Lewan24/PV/README.md

-Private repositories that could be used via contact

 There is the list of repositories that i have checked as private coz of data like logins and passwords in configs.
 I can share them after deleting vulnerable data.
 These projects are the most advanced and complex with implemented some features like advanced security system, authorization etc.